cn0047/stash/ed/t/programming/functional.md

 * Referential transparency - pure functions + immutable data = referential transparency.

 **Pure** function:
 1. always return the same result for same arguments
 2. no mutation or output to I/O etc
 3. rely only on input args
 4. it isn't void function

 Pure function - no side effects!
-Pure function can be parallelizable!
+Pure function can be parallelized!

 **Deterministic** function always produces the same result for the same input parameters.